-If you have concerns about your feature not fitting into this process, or any other questions, general concerns or discussion of this process, please e-mail email@example.com.
-If you'd like to provide feedback on this page or the process it describes, leave feedback on the Google Doc draft of this page.
+If you have concerns about your feature not fitting into this process, or any other questions, general concerns or discussion on this page or the process it describes, please e-mail firstname.lastname@example.org.

 Q: Do I need any of this if my project is just refactoring or re-architecting the code?
 Do the API owners need to be involved?